 Monthly caregiver support groups are offered in Grayson, Fannin and Cooke counties which gives caregivers the opportunity to meet with other caregivers and healthcare professionals to discuss options of care and solutions to their unique situations.

 Caregiver Classes are offered by an Alzheimer's Caregiver Specialist and addresses specific topics affecting the lives of people with Alzheimer's and other forms of dementia and their caregivers.
 A resource library of books and other materials are also available.
 Help is just a phone call away.

 Timeout Caregiver Respite Program

 Most families want to care for their loved ones at home as long as possible.
-Alzheimer's Respite Care can help achieve this goal through a local respite program and the resource materials available to the caregiver.
+Respite Care can help achieve this goal through a local respite program and the resource materials available to the caregiver.

 Respite Care gives participants an opportunity to rediscover their joy in living after the diagnosis of dementia, by being with others and sharing in recreational activities.
 The program gives caregivers some time for themselves where they can be confident their loved one is safe and happy.